The A1-style is the most common form of Excel referencing, and is the default style.

 This style of referencing is made up of a letter and a number, which represent the column reference and the row number, respectively.

 Cells A1-D4 are labelled in the spreadsheet below:

 The R1C1-style of referencing is made up the letter R followed by a row number and the letter C followed by a column number.

-If the row or column number is omitted, this tells Excel to look in the current row or column
+If the row or column number is omitted, this tells Excel to use the current row or column number.

-Eg. If the current cell is cell C5, then:
+For example, if the current cell is R3C3 (or cell C3), then:

 By default, Excel uses the A1 style of referencing, and the columns of your spreadsheet are labelled with letters.
 However, if you select the R1C1 option, you will notice that the top of your Worksheet columns display numbers, instead of letters.